mpieraDev/epilepsy_bracelet/README.md

 All the raw data collected during the testing of the model can be consulted here:

 [Google Sheets – Epilepsy Bracelet Data](https://docs.google.com/spreadsheets/d/1n8vqtZVGNrSCoL_-IGgtQALlc3gfnVIjh_hOWvuD3p8/edit?usp=sharing)

+## App Demo (MIT App Inventor)

+A **mini demo** of the companion app was created using **MIT App Inventor**.
+Since it uses custom components, it could not be published in the official MIT App Inventor Gallery.

+For this reason, the **APK file** is provided directly in the repository, inside the [`/app`](./app) folder.
+Anyone interested can download and install it on their Android device to try out the demo.

+Please note: this is only a **demo version** and not a fully developed production app.

 ## Electrical Circuit